SiyuJin-1/INFO5100_002304523_SiyuJin/FinalProject/Option1 (Image Management Tool)/README.md

   - **Option A**: Launch **IntelliJ IDEA**, click `Open`, and select the folder containing the project.
   - **Option B**: Simply **drag and drop** the entire project folder into the IntelliJ IDEA window.
+  - - **Other IDEs**: Use the IDE’s method to run a Java project and import JavaFX.

 #### 3. Configure JavaFX